coder/coder/examples/templates/devcontainer-docker/README.md

 ## Caching

-To speed up your builds, you can run a local registry and use it as a cache.
-For example:
+To speed up your builds, you can use a container registry as a cache.
+When creating the template, set the parameter `cache_repo`.

+For example, you can run a local registry:

 ```shell
 docker run --detach \